Bread Dad

 • Take out of oven and let the banana bread cool down in the bread pan for 10 minutes.
 Do not remove the banana bread from the bread pan during this 10 minute cool down period.
 Use oven mitts as the bread pan will be very hot coming out of the oven.

-If you like this recipe, we hope you will leave a comment below and give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!
+If you liked this recipe, I hope you will leave a comment below and give it a 5 star rating.
+Jump to comments

 Tips – Cake Mix Banana Bread Recipe